 School of Education, Business, and Human Services

-Dr. Carol C. Riddick, Chair
+Dr. Carol Cutler.
+Riddick, Chair

 Field House, Room 144E

-The Physical Education and Recreation Department offers a major in physical education and recreation, and minors in recreation and sport programming and athletic coaching at the undergraduate level.
-In an era in which health care costs have become one of the largest single expenditure in the U.S., the central importance of physical activity and active lifestyles in preventing and improving a wide variety of health conditions is now well understood.
+The Physical Education and Recreation (PER) Department offers a major in physical education and recreation, and minors in recreation and sport programming and athletic coaching at the undergraduate level.
+In an era in which health care costs have become one of the largest single expenditures in the U.S., the central importance of physical activity and active lifestyles in preventing and improving a wide variety of health conditions is increasingly evident.
 The Physical Education and Recreation major prepares students to become leaders in promoting health-enhancing physical activities.
 Students acquire professional content knowledge and develop skills in planning, leading, and managing recreation, sports, and physical activity programs in a variety of community settings.
 The major prepares students for careers related to active lifestyles that contribute to an improved quality of life.
 The major program emphasizes Gallaudet University's unique approaches to bilingual communication that accommodate Deaf, hard of hearing and hearing individuals.

-Graduates are prepared for entry-level position in the areas of physical education, recreation, and sports, as well as continuation of study at the graduate level.
+Graduates are prepared for an entry-level position in the areas of physical education, recreation, and sports, as well as continuation of study at the graduate level.
 The undergraduate program will prepare students to continue their preparation beyond the B.S. degree in management level training within the recreation profession, the expanding fitness industry, or education.
 Students are required to complete two internship experiences.
 Fieldwork opportunities are available with a variety of recreation, afterschool and summer youth programs, as well as athletics.
-If a student is interested in pursuing teacher certification, additional courses and practicum experience beyond the physical education and recreation major will be required, including enrolling in an accredited teacher preparation undergraduate or graduate program.
+Students interested in pursuing teacher certification, additional courses and practicum experience beyond the physical education and recreation major will be required, including enrolling in an accredited teacher preparation undergraduate or graduate program.